souffle-lang/souffle-lang.github.io/pages/docs/types.md

 sidebar: docs_sidebar
 folder: docs
 ---
 Soufflé is a statically typed language.
-The main purpose of Soufflé's type system is helping programmers writing correct rules.
+The primary purpose of Soufflé’s type system is to help programmers writing correct rules.
+The proper use of rules becomes more complex when writing large software systems in Soufflé with hundreds of rules and relations.
-The type system defines types for relation attributes whose use in rule is enforced at compile time.
+The type system assists the programmer to define types for relation attributes, whose usage in rules is checked statically.
 Static typing has the advantage that it does not have runtime overheads while evaluating a logic program.

 ## Primitive Types